About Public Lab

 Public Lab was founded in the wake of the 2010 BP oil disaster, during an information blackout for residents and the rest of the world.
 In response a group of concerned locals, environmental advocates, designers, and social scientists lofted “community satellites” (made from balloons, kites and digital cameras) over the spill to collect real-time data about its impact.
 Through an open source platform, contributors stitched over 100,000 aerial images into maps of the coastline before, during, and after the oil spread.
 These high-resolution maps were featured by BBC and New York Times, among others, allowing residents to speak their truth about what was going on in the Gulf Coast.
 The success of the grassroots mapping effort galvanized the group to found Public Lab as a new research and social space for the development of low-cost tools and practical methods for community-based environmental monitoring and assessment.

 The science, technology, and data shared on PublicLab.org are community-created and open source.
 These tools enable people to collaborate on and build upon community knowledge, and to share data about community environmental health.
 We focus tool development on creating tools that are low cost; open source; easy to use; built through public participation and collaboration; supported by a network of practitioners; and that produce meaningful and understandable data.
 For more information on terms of our open source work, open hardware, and licensing, visit our license page.

-- Welcome - how to participate with the Public Lab community
+- Welcome to the Public Lab Community

 - Public Lab Code of Conduct

-- Kits store
+- The Kits Store